 Flash Global, which designs and implements supply chain strategies, noted that technology can simplify and optimize business processes, and that’s why it’s imperative for companies to use software that enables greater visibility.
 Technology that provides for a more efficient supply chain enhances customer satisfaction, it added.
 Investing in supply chain technology helps reduce expenditures, create consistency and enable more efficient communication with customers.

 There is a common denominator in the collective success that shippers, brokers and 3PLs, and carriers have had to keep the supply chain functioning effectively, and that will continue to keep those vital connections intact.
-That integral thread is Transportation Management Systems, and more specifically the ability of a TMS to provide the essential visibility and transparency that is necessary for fast-moving freight transportation networks.
+That integral thread is Transportation Management Systems, and more specifically the ability of a TMS SaaS to provide the essential visibility and transparency that is necessary for fast-moving freight transportation networks.

-“The changes forced on freight transportation companies by this crisis have been challenging, but have also verified how well a TMS can drive a connected supply chain,” said Harald Fritz, divisional vice president, Enterprise Technology at Trimble Transportation.
+“The changes forced on freight transportation companies by this crisis have been challenging, but have also verified how well TMS SaaS can drive a connected supply chain,” said Harald Fritz, divisional vice president, Enterprise Technology at Trimble Transportation.
 “In the pandemic’s aftermath, that will accelerate the work of implementing platforms that carriers, brokers and shippers can use to interact and enable ongoing business success.

 COVID-19 Highlights the Importance of Supply Chain Technology

 “COVID-19 has opened everyone’s eyes,” Fritz added.
-“Like modern social media platforms it accelerated the connections between parties.
+“Like modern social media platforms, it accelerated the connections between parties.
 This crash course in crisis management put the focus on the value of enabling a technology-driven connected supply chain.

 “From the beginning of the crisis,” Fritz continued, “shippers and brokers looking for capacity and carriers looking for freight to haul came to the same realization-- that an integrated ecosystem could effectively help match loads on preferred lanes, which is good for both plannable as well as unplanned or momentary capacity needs.
 They also quickly learned how paperless applications could streamline essential processes, and that integrated software could address some real and pressing needs, such as finding rest areas, food, fuel and maintenance services for drivers and trucks.”

-“TMS users who had not yet migrated their platforms to hosted solutions could now see that moving to the cloud did not mean abandoning any of the capabilities of their legacy systems,” Fritz said, “or realizing any loss of connectivity or transparency.
-They quickly came to realize that a hosted TMS could proactively address their most current and pressing challenges, including quickly enabling parts of their own workforce to work from their homes where needed.
+“TMS users who had not yet migrated their platforms to SaaS could now see that moving to the cloud did not mean abandoning any of the capabilities of their legacy systems,” Fritz said, “or realizing any loss of connectivity or transparency.
+They quickly came to realize that a TMS SaaS could proactively address their most current and pressing challenges, including quickly enabling parts of their own workforce to work from their homes where needed.
 The ability to rapidly install and use its remote capabilities alone has been invaluable to many supply chain companies.”

-Leveraging a Cloud-Based TMS for Success
+Leveraging TMS SaaS for Success

-Beyond current issues, the important question Fritz said to ask now is how to capitalize on hosted TMS capabilities to ensure lasting success.
+Beyond current issues, the important question Fritz said to ask now is how to capitalize on TMS capabilities to ensure lasting success.
 Those applications cover nearly every freight transportation activity from operations, dispatch, routing and planning to payroll, accounts payable and receivable, general ledger, fuel tax, driver log, driver and contractor settlements, and others.

 With cloud hosting through a remote, commercial-grade center, any size carrier or broker can utilize TMS capabilities and realize their value, immediately in light of COVID-19 and in its wake for years to come.
 Those benefits include: